TusharJade/QuickUI/README.md

 Buttons can be used to make your web page interactive to your user.
 You can use them to take user action.

-You will find the following types of *Button*
+You will find the following types of *Button* on https://quickui.netlify.app/Components/Button/button.html

 - Filled Primary Buttons
 - Outlined Primary Buttons